nsursock/crackingdacode/src/blog/just-solution.md

 ---
 title: What Do You Mean A
 title2: Just Solution?
 description: Business is about solving problems.
-You have a burning issue and someone will find a way.
-What could be the hint for humanity to become the best version of itself?
+You have a burning issue and someone will find a cure.
+So, what's the hint for humanity to become the best version of itself?
 author: Nicolas Sursock
 date: 2019-06-09T14:32:01Z
 time: 4m 14s